seanjesiolowski/snes-site/README.md

 # SNES Matching Game

-A Super Nintendo fan site featuring a memory matching card game, built with vanilla HTML, CSS, and JavaScript — no frameworks or build tools.
+A Super Nintendo fan site featuring a memory matching card game, built with vanilla HTML, CSS, and JavaScript — no frameworks
 ## Features

 - **Memory matching game** — 5×5 grid with 12 pairs of classic SNES box art to match